 After deciding on the series, I asked Renee if she could send me a few more photos of her space.
 I wasn’t at all surprised to see the vintage styling.
 Just like her jewelry pieces, everything is carefully chosen, right down to the clever storage containers.

-These dress forms are perfect for storing finished necklaces, as well as for displaying pieces when taking photos for her etsy shop.
+These dress forms are perfect for storing handcrafted necklaces, as well as for displaying pieces when taking photos for her Etsy shop.

-Currently she is displaying the tins on the open shelves crafted by her husband, but they’re actually inventory for her newest jewelry line of bangles, earrings and necklaces.
+Currently she is displaying the tins on the open shelves crafted by her husband, but they’re actually inventory for her newest upcycled tin jewelry line of bangles, earrings and necklaces.
 Aren’t they beautiful!

 Finally, here is the striking red inspiration board that caught my eye in the first place.
 Renee uses it to hold thank you cards from clients, a photo of her dad who was a talented artist/wood crafter, a collection of ball gown postcards from a museum exhibit on the history of ball gowns, interesting vintage jewelry, a few handy charts and more.
 Also notice the 1940s enamel top tables.